benatkin/clippy/README.md

 # clippy

-A cli library for filters, which takes care of reading and writing the data.
+A cli library, which takes care of reading and writing data, in plain text or JSON.
+Uses [JSON-structured JavaScript](https://github.com/benatkin/js2json).

 # synopsis